GIS4DEV/GIS4DEV.github.io/_lessons/04c_rosgen_conclusion.md

 ### GIS Analysis Report

-Your report is due in the form of a page on your GitHub pages on March 22 at noon.
+Your report is due in the form of a page on your GitHub pages on **March 22 at noon**.

-A template for this report is found in the rosgen repository: `docs\report\EGSRR-Replication-Report.md`
+A template for this report is found in the rosgen repository: `docs\report\HEGSRR-Replication-Report.md`

 Concurrently with the report in your pages repository, commit and push all changes to your rosgen research repository to your GitHub account.